pecan pie + booze = better pecan pie. it’s science.

 - 1 cup pitted dates (1 cup yields ~8-12 large medjool dates)

-Next, turn onto mix and drop in dates one at a time until a dough forms.
+- Next, turn onto mix and drop in dates one at a time until a dough forms (reserve the bourbon for adding later only if the dough looks dry // if not needed, add to cocktails or enjoy straight).
 It should take all of the dates.
 In the case that it doesn’t you can simply transfer the dough to a parchment lined 8×8 dish, place the remaining dates in the food processor and pulse into small pieces, and add them into the dough.

 - Press pecan pie dough down until uniformly flat, using another piece of parchment paper to flatten if needed.
 Top with another pinch of sea salt.

 - Pop in the freezer for 15 minutes to set, then remove and cut into 12 equal squares (amount as original recipe is written // adjust if altering batch size).
 Store in an airtight container to keep fresh for up to a week.
 I prefer mine in the freezer and pull them out 15 minutes before serving.

 - To make the version without bourbon, simply add your dates to the food processor and process until small bites remain.
 Then add in almonds, pecans, sea salt and vanilla extract and mix until a dough forms, adding more dates if too dry.
 Transfer to a parchment lined loaf pan and press down until flat.
 Top with another sprinkle of sea salt.
 Pop in freezer to harden for 15 minutes, then cut into 6 equal squares (amount as original recipe is written // adjust if altering batch size).
 Store in fridge or freezer for optimum freshness.